nbellowe/nbellowe/_posts/2015-09-10-Unit Converter.md

     }
     ```

-    Lets look closer at what we are doing.
+    vars look closer at what we are doing.
     1. First we make an input div.

         ```javascript